addr2data/aws-certification-prep/exercises/ex-006_GettingStartedLoadBalancing.rst

         + Between $0.0225 and $0.034 per Application Load Balancer-hour (or partial hour), depending on your region.
         + Between $0.008 and $0.011 per LCU-hour (or partial hour), depending on your region.
      -
+        + During this exercise, we will deploy an Application Load balancer.
+        + It will be deployed manually using the awscli.
-        + It is not expected that this Load balancer will need to be running for more than one hour.
+        + It should not need to run for more than a hour or so.
    * - Network Load-balancing
      -
         + Between $0.0225 and $0.034 per Network Load Balancer-hour (or partial hour), depending on your region.
         + Between $0.006 and $0.0083 per LCU-hour (or partial hour), depending on your region.
      -
-        + During this exercise, we will be creating an Application Load Balancer.
+        + During this exercise, we will deploy an Application Load balancer.
+        + It will be deployed manually using the awscli.
-        + It is not expected that this Load balancer will need to be running for more than one hour.
+        + It should not need to run for more than a hour or so.

    * - Data Transfer
      -
         + $0.00 per GB - Data Transfer IN to Amazon EC2 from Internet
         + $0.00 per GB per month - Data Transfer OUT of Amazon EC2 to Internet **(up to 1 GB)**
         + $0.09 per GB per month - Data Transfer OUT of Amazon EC2 to Internet **(next 9.999 TB)**
+     -
-     - We also need to consider Data Transfer charges when using either the Network or Application Load balancers.
+        + We also need to consider Data Transfer charges when using either the Network or Application Load balancers.

 Limits
 ------